mchen81/Tweet-analysis/README.md

   Step4: Now, we have total score and number of tweets for each hour.
 Do `FinalScore = TotalScore / NumberOfTweets` 24 times on our calculator to get the final result.

-## Final Project Dataset Prepeocess:
+## Final Project Dataset Prepprocess:

   After uploaded our dataset to HDFS, to the following job: